-Fans across the world love the animated Lion King movies, which tell the story of a family of lions and their various escapades in Africa, along with their sidekicks.
-Simba, Scar, Nala, Mufasa and other lions must survive with Pumbaa the warthog, Timon the meerkat, Zazu the hornbill, Rafiki the mandrill and hyenas Kamari, Shenzi and Azizi all adding to the fun and drama.
+Fans across the world love the original Lion King movie which tells the story of a family of lions and their escapades in Africa– along with their various sidekicks.
+Now, a whole new generation is set to fall in love with the remake.
+Simba, Nala, Mufasa and other lions must outlast Scar and his hyena henchmen Kamari, Shenzi and Azizi, with Pumbaa the warthog, Timon the meerkat, Zazu the hornbill, Rafiki the mandrill all adding to the fun and drama.

-If you and your children would love to see lions in the wild for real, this is how to do it.
+If you and your children want to see lions in real life as well as the other animals from the film, this is how to do it.

-If it’s not possible to do a safari in Hell’s Gate, then plenty of other places have the same wide-open sky, never-ending horizons, red sunsets and iconic acacia trees.
+But plenty of other places have the same wide-open sky, never-ending horizons, red sunsets, and iconic acacia trees.
 The Masai Mara National Reserve is the foremost choice, especially since the sheer density of plains game here attracts major lion prides.
-You’re also likely to see warthogs, hornbills and hyenas here (but no mandrills or meerkats).
+You’re also likely to see warthogs (Pumbaa), hornbills (Zazu), and hyenas here (just no mandrills or meerkats!).

 Another good choice is Samburu National Reserve, which is more arid than the Mara.
 It is famous for a lioness who routinely ‘adopts’ orphaned or abandoned antelope, especially oryx calves.
 She is thought to be infertile and has been seen ‘caring for’ at least six such calves over the years.